 How to fill the Carnival Roses with Nutella

 See that centre pocket in the middle?
-That’s thanks to the tip of a wooden spoon handle which I pressed into the rose while frying.
+That’s thanks to the tip of a wooden spoon handle pressed into the rose while frying, and it’s now ready and waiting for a dollop of creamy Nutella!

 But before you fill the centre roses with Nutella, give them a generous dusting of powdered sugar!

-Heads up…the piping bag does a cleaner job!
+Heads up: the piping bag does a cleaner job!

 Finish the tops by pressing down a roasted hazelnut over the Nutella.